Recruitment privacy notice

 The National Foundation for Educational Research collects personal information about you when you apply for a job.
 Most applications are made through our application tracking system (ATS) but from time to time, we use the services of an external provider to assist in the recruitment to certain vacant positions.

-NFER uses this information to assess your suitability for the role you have applied for, contact you about the application and to fulfil our legal fulfil legal or regulatory requirements as necessary.
+NFER uses this information to assess your suitability for the role you have applied for, contact you about the application and to fulfil legal or regulatory requirements as necessary.

 We will not share any of the information you provide with any third parties for marketing purposes.